fascinating stories from Ray Bareis, born about 1900 and raised across

 for broken glass from the bottling operation.
 According to Ray, the

 gang initiation was to walk around the top of the container in bare

 feet!
 Of course, “if you were caught by Brewery employees,

 got bounced back home.”

-"My name is Clayton J. Bossart from Monroeville,
+name is Clayton J. Bossart from Monroeville,

 PA.
 I worked several summers plus odd weeks during holiday breaks from